 Who doesn’t like free money from the government?!

 Unfortunately, schemes vary by area.
 For example, Help To Buy is available through the UK.
 However, the rules are different depending on what country you live in.
 You might not be able to get the same deal in Wales as you would if you lived in Scotland.

 Also, some schemes are only open to certain groups.
 If you’re a nurses or teachers, for example, then you might be able to access certain opportunities, not open to the rest of us.

 As governments like to interfere in the property market, they could change a scheme without warning, leaving you high and dry.

 #4 Guarantor Mortgages

-This could be a cost-effective way to get on the property ladder and know you are safe should anything go wrong.
-It might also be an option if you have had a less than perfect credit history as you reduce the likely chances you will default.
+Guarantor mortgages aren’t for everyone but can be a cost-effective way to get on the property ladder and stay there.
+They are also a suitable solution if you have a less than perfect credit history.